bptlab/chimera/README.md

     service tomcat7 start

-Now, you may access the jFrontend via
+Now, you may access the JFrontend via

    http://localhost:8080/JEngine